alfredodiaz53/big-bang/docs/training/bigbang-101/p1-security.md

 ## P1 and cATO
-BigBang clusters are capable of receiving a cATO.
+BigBang clusters are eligible to receive a cATO.

-IronBank, PartyBus, and other P1 services are hosted on top of BigBang Clusters.
-P1's AO was able to sign off on P1 services receiving a cATO, because of people, processes, and technology.
+IronBank, PartyBus, and other P1 services are hosted on BigBang Clusters.
+In addition to BigBang platform technology, trained and vetted people develop and maintain Big Bang services and follow processes that have been approved by the AO.
+Because of this, P1's AO was able to sign off on P1 services receiving a cATO.

-* In addition to the BigBang Platform Technology
-* Trained, approved, vetted people are developing and maintaining the services.
-* and are following processes that have been approved by the AO.

-EX: PartyBus has a process for developer built images to be blessed to run in production on the cATO'd environment, they call it the CTF (Certificate to Field).
+EX: PartyBus has a process for developer built images to be approved to run in production on the cATO'd environment, they call it the CTF (Certificate to Field).